v2sCollections/City-of-Dreams/README.md

 - You can search your inventory for shards, quests, and messages.
 - Increases time spans between sickness effects applied to V by The Relic.
 - Additional loot markers on looting containers that show which types of loot are in them.
-- Decrease the time it takes for drop points to refill with Eddies
+- Reduces the time taken to pass through the Dogtown vehicle checkpoints by roughly 66%.

 ***